How Home Insurance Costs Are Affecting Home Values and Resale in 2026

 • Offering closing cost credits to offset first-year premiums

 Pre-obtaining insurance quotes removes uncertainty from buyers.
 When sellers can hand a prospective buyer an actual $2,800/year quote with a credible insurer, it's far more reassuring than telling them "insurance shouldn't be a problem."
-If your area has seen carrier withdrawals, connecting buyers with a FAIR plan option or an excess and surplus (E&S) insurance carrier as an alternative can keep deals alive.
+With California's FAIR Plan now at 684,388 policies and $750 billion in total exposure as of March 2026, an 8% increase since September 2025 and a 152% increase since September 2022, connecting buyers with a FAIR plan option or an excess and surplus insurance carrier can keep deals alive in areas with carrier withdrawals.

 Compare Home Insurance Plans in Ohio